 My Vacuum Chamber Machine doesn't seal the bags

 99.9% of the time, failed seals are the result of a burned through sealing strip.
 To determine which sealer bar is failing, disconnect any one of the wires connected to the sealer bars.
 Then use an ohm meter to determine which one does not have continuity.
-To make sure that you won't have to be replacing the seal strips very often, set the heat setting on low and the time on approximately 2 seconds for 3 mil bags.
+To make sure that you won't have to be replacing the seal strips very often, always set the heat setting on low and the time on approximately 2 seconds for 3 mil bags.
 If the bags are really wet or thicker than 3 mil, you may have to increase the sealing time slightly

 My Vacuum Chamber Machine is not removing all the air.

-Generally these machines will remove all the air with a 25 second setting.
+Generally these machines will remove all the air with less than a 25 second setting.
 As time goes on and the oil gets dark and you don't have time to replace the oil, you may have to increase the vacuum time.
 It should not ever require a setting above 30 seconds.
 If it does, look for a leak.
 Most often leaks occur because the lid is not sealing properly.
 That can be because of alignment or because of a damaged seal.
 If the seal appears good than the problem is alignment.

 Single chamber machines have an adjustment screw in the hinge on the right rear to allow for wear.
 You will have to pull the back panel off the machine and look for a hole in the bottom of the rounded bottom of the hinge now on your upper left.
 Take a 5mm long allen wrench to tighten the set screw about 2 turns.
 This will lower the rear corner of the lid and allow it to seal again.
 There may or may not be an adjustment on the other hinge.